 Staying Safe Online

 Simple keyboard patterns such as ‘qwerty’ and ‘123456’ as just as insecure as leaving your password as ‘password’ or ‘welcome’ as they are easily guessable.
 It is always better to use a long complex password that only you know.
-Try to include numbers, lower and upper case letters and symbols in the password as there are infinite combinations on the keyboard which would take too long to crack.
+Try to include numbers, lower and upper case letters and symbols in the password as there are infinite combinations on the keyboard that would take too long to crack.

 Using password manager websites and apps can be beneficial in keeping your online life secure.
-There are a wide range of password manager options from free solutions to paid for subscriptions but all of which are virtually un-hackable.
+There is a wide range of password manager options from free solutions to paid-for subscriptions but all of which are virtually un-hackable.
 The password for the account will be an auto-generated random combination of numbers and letters, again meaning trying to figure it out would be too complicated.
 The password managers don’t even have access to your encrypted data, the master password is not stored anywhere on your computer or on their servers.
 Most password managers also require the login to be from an approved device so that you can be sure no one is accessing it from somewhere else.